SKBruck/voltdocs/_posts/2016-10-06-user-confirmation.md

 Once your user registers, Volt will send a confirmation email to make sure he is a legitimate user.

 Here's an email similar to what Volt will send to your user.
 If the link is clicked on, your app will open.
+Confirmations expire after 12 hours.

 ```
 Thanks for signing up!
 Please click the link below to confirm your account: